Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

 - When performing any operation, check the events of all effected objects, and global events

+Disclaimer:
+- When multiple effects are triggered by a single action, the rules say to let the active player decide the order.
+  To avoid implementing a complex choosing system in an already complex UI, I instead let effects resolve in the order they entered the battlefield.
+E.g. A bases "after a minion here is destroyed" effect will always trigger before a minion's
+- Some card text had to change to fit, but still should work as expected
+- Some names had to change to fit

 Faction(s) with digital-only Mechanics:
 - Generate random cards (Conjurers+)